Jizhou-Che/Frogger/README.md

 ### 2. Testing

-* Unit tests focusing on abstract models such as Actor were implemented prior to any refactoring to ensure that the most crutial functionalities were always preserved.
+* Unit tests focusing on abstract models such as Actor were implemented prior to any refactoring to ensure that the most crucial functionalities were always preserved.

 * Unit tests for concrete models such as World and Obstacle were created along the refactoring of the respective classes.
 All further refactoring or extension were introduced with the premise of passing all previous tests for quality and correctness assurance.